 - Sensory Modulation – the neurological functioning which regulates sensory input in order to make sense of the physical world, and of one's place within that world.
 Sensory Modulation allows the central nervous system to regulate such things as attention and activity level, by enabling one to attend to important stimuli, filter out irrelevant stimuli, and modify the amount of stimulation one is exposed to.

-NB: This is an extremely brief list of sensory challenges.
-For more information please contact Sensory UK to assist with determining how you or your child’s presentation affects them.
+NB: This is a brief list of sensory challenges.
+For more information please contact Sensory UK.